-The Indian tourism and hospitality industry has emerged as one of the key drivers of growth among the services sector in India.
+The Indian tourism and hospitality industry has emerged as one of the key drivers of growth among the service sector in India.
 Tourism in India has significant potential considering the rich cultural and historical heritage, variety in ecology, terrains and places of natural beauty spread across the country.
 Another factor is India's emergence as a destination to avail world class medical facilities at competitive cost.
-Further, with the Central Government pushing for 'Aatm Nirbhar Bharat', investment in India will drive business travel.